Russanandres/batus-linux/README.md

 # BatusLin.sh
-this is the sh where the standard bash commands for Ubuntu are collected in one place
+this is the sh where the standard bash commands for *nix are collected in one place.

-Russian only version now
+Russian only version now!

 ### Since version 1.1 batus for Android (Termux), Linux and Mac OS X have been merged into one file BatusLin.sh!